Erudika/scoold/README.md

 For more details about webhooks, please read the [Para docs on webhooks](https://paraio.org/docs/#011-webhooks).

+## Session duration

+By default, user sessions in Scoold expire after 24h.
+To change the session duration period to 6h for example, set `para.session_timeout = 21600` (6h in seconds) and restart.
+In 6h the Scoold authentication cookie will expire but the JWT inside the cookie may still be valid.
+So make sure you also configure Para to issue JWTs with the same toke validity period using `para.jwt_expires_after = 21600` or by updating your Para app object to have a property `tokenValiditySec: 21600`.

 ## Domain-restricted user registrations

 You can restrict signups only to users from a particular identity domain, say `acme-corp.com`.
 To do so, set the